How Is Pesto Represented In Popular Culture?

 In 1992, pesto inspired the Walt Disney character Paperin Pestello, who appeared in seven cartoons written and drawn by Giulio Chierchini to celebrate the charm of Ligurian pesto.

-We have no idea how many cookbooks there are out there featuring pesto recipes, but it's got to be in the tens of thousands.
-In terms of creative literature, however, Susan M. Baganz's 2015 book, Pesto and Potholes, follows the trials and tribulations of a Milwaukee woman meeting a handsome chef.
-Suffice to say pesto has yet to get its big break in high literature!
+We have yet to determine how many cookbooks feature pesto recipes, but it must be in the tens of thousands.
+In terms of creative literature, however, Susan M. Baganz's 2015 book Pesto and Potholes follows the trials and tribulations of a Milwaukee woman meeting a handsome chef.
+Suffice it to say pesto has yet to get its big break in high literature!